 4. Excellence: The Commitment to Mastery

-Excellence isn’t perfection; it’s a continual commitment to deliver your best work and raise your standards.
+Excellence isn’t perfection; it’s a continual commitment to deliver your best and raise your standards.
 It turns routine tasks into opportunities for improvement.

-Strategic Analysis: Living Excellence
+Living Excellence

 Excellence drives growth and resilience.
 It’s the habit of doing the extra proofread, following up thoughtfully, and practicing a skill a little longer each day.

-Key Insight: Excellence is found in the details.
+Key insight: Excellence is found in the details.

-Actionable Takeaways: How to Cultivate Excellence
+How to Cultivate Excellence

 - Use a “Plus One” rule: do one extra thing to elevate quality.